argoproj-labs/hera/README.md

 consistent with:

 - `Task` - the object that holds the Python function for remote execution/the atomic unit of execution;
+- `TaskTemplate` - allows specifying task once and reusing with different arguments;
 - `Workflow` - the higher level representation of a collection of tasks.

 # Examples